-And, getting a thorough resume review can help shed light on exactly what’s wrong with the resume’s content, format, or whatever.
+For example, job seekers who aren’t getting many job interviews might think THERE IS something wrong with their resumes.
+And, getting a resume review can help shed light on exactly what’s wrong with the resume’s content, format, or whatever, right?

-However, these Good-Samaritan resume reviewers are too often “selling reps” in disguise.
+However, these Good Samaritan resume reviewers are too often “selling reps” in disguise.

-- Generic and irrelevant information
+- Generic and irrelevant resume writing tips

 - Inaccurate recommendations

-Jobseekers at times are vulnerable, especially when they’ve been exposed to a longer than expected job search.
+Jobseekers, at times, are vulnerable, especially when they’ve been exposed to a longer-than-expected job search.

 Your best bet is to avoid resume review sites altogether because if they don’t get your money, they steal the confidence you have in your resume.